TurboGears/tg2docs/docs/turbogears/profiling.rst

   Solution: Add appropriate indexes to your database tables.

 **Expensive Controller Logic**
-  The profiling stack trace shows which methods are taking the most time.
+  The profiling function statistics show where controller time is spent.
   Solution: Optimize the algorithm, add caching, or move to background tasks.

 Production Considerations